douglasteeple/RoboND-Perception-Project/README.md

 `rosrun sensor_stick capture_features.py`

-The features will now be captured and you can watch the objects being spawned in Gazebo.
-It should take 5-10 sec. for each random orientations (depending on your machine's resources) so with 7 objects total it takes awhile to complete.
-When it finishes running you should have a training_set.sav file.
+The features were captured as the objects were being spawned in various orientations in Gazebo.
+It took about 5 sec. for each random orientation.
+When it finishes the results were stored in a training_set.sav file.

 #### Training

-After that, you're ready to run the train_svm.py model to train an SVM classifier on your labeled set of features.
+I ran the train_svm.py model to train an SVM classifier on the labeled set of features.

 `rosrun sensor_stick train_svm.py`

-Note: Running this exercise out of the box your classifier will have poor performance because the functions compute_color_histograms() and compute_normal_histograms() (within features.py in /sensor_stick/src/sensor_stick) are generating random junk.
-Fix them in order to generate meaningful features and train your classifier!
+I impltemented the `compute_color_histograms()` and `compute_normal_histograms()` (within features.py in /sensor_stick/src/sensor_stick) to generate correct histogram results.

 #### Classifying Segmented Objects